Animation and Keyboard Events

 }

 Note.
-The .code property was added to jQuery in version 3, so when you load jQuery, use something like this:
+The .code attribute was added to jQuery in version 3, so when you load jQuery, use something like this:

 Doing that ensures that the jQuery event object includes the ".code" property.
-If you copy the template-jq file, you'll get version 3 of jQuery.
+If you copy the template file, you'll get that version of jQuery.

-In particular, I've added the following keyup handler to this page, so you can open the JS console, type a few keys, and see the results.
+I've added the latter keyup handler to this page, so you can open the JS console, type a few keys, and see the results.
 Try WASD, since you'll use those keys in the assignment.
 You can also try the four arrow keys.
-The event handler prints three properties of the jQuery event object: code, key and which.
-The last is something that jQuery created to be consistent across all browsers.
-Open the JS console and try some keys, including shift keys, control keys, arrow keys and regular character keys (a-z).

 jQuery Animations

 jQuery provides an easy way to do animations that is compatible with older browsers, since the animations are done by jQuery.
-You can read the details here: jQuery animate() method (optional).
+You can read the details here: jQuery animate() method.

 Now is the winter of our discontent...

-Essentially, the animation effect is to successively (frame by frame) change the height and font-size CSS properties from their initial values (height:50px and font-size:10px) to their final values (height:200px and font-size:20px).
+Essentially, the animation effect is to successively (frame by frame) to change the height and font-size CSS attributes from their initial values (height:50px and font-size:10px) to their final values (height:200px and font-size:20px).

 So, let's see how the JQ code does that.
 Here's the complete code; we'll break it down afterward.